linaelamrani777/Aura/README.md

 ### 🌈 What Will Aura Change?
 Aura aims to transform how people improve their public speaking skills, empowering them to become confident, articulate, and effective communicators.

-### 🌍 How Does Aura Benefit People?
-Through its platform, Aura enables users to overcome speaking fears, develop communication abilities, and unlock new opportunities.

 ## 🔗 Project Links
 - [Website]